Social media use in the fashion industry: Platforms

 The emergence of social media platforms in the early 2000s has been utilized by fashion brands to promote their products through the use of company-made and influencer-created messages, and share their name beyond advertising.
 On social media, brands have created profiles as an interactive identity to communicate with their audience or consumers and some use social media for selling directly to customers.
 Platforms such as TikTok, Instagram, Facebook and YouTube have allowed fashion brands to engage with consumers, often younger than the traditional target market.
 Utilizing algorithms and personalized pages for the consumers, brands can track likes, dislikes, and analyze data to reach new consumers.

 TikTok

 Luxury brands have turned to TikTok to engage younger audiences.
 During Milan Fashion Week of February 2020, designer brand, Prada, collaborated with the TikTok influencer, Charli D’Amelio, and the video reached 36.8 million views.
 Later that year in September, TikTok launched its own fashion month and invited users to join by sharing content under hashtags #TikTokFashionMonth, #GetTheLook, and #Fashion101.
 New York Fashion Week's hashtags on TikTok were the most watched for the Fall 2020 fashion season, reaching 15.3 million visualizations and engaging 2.9 million users.

+In September of 2023, TikTok launched its e-commerce "shop" tab to their app, allowing users to make direct purchases on the app from a large variety of retailers.
+This new feature, called "TikTok Shop" has been integrated into each users feed, or "For You Page" in which ads for products recommended to a user according to their algorithm are mixed into their feed.
+Creators on the app will be able to promote TikTok Shop products on their posts and then tag direct links to that products page on TikTok Shop.
+Additionally, brands selling a variety of items can have pages on the shop that display all of their products.